Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 We’re going to look at the full details in a second, but the whole process won’t take you any more than a couple of minutes.
 You’ll also enjoy far superior functionality, customization, data validation, and flexibility than you would with an all-Google solution.

+Simply connect a sheet and create your custom UIs and business processes.

 We’ll return to some of the more specific features of Budibase that make it the ideal solution for using a form to enter data to Google Sheets a little later.

 For now, though, let’s jump into the practical stuff.

 {{< cta >}}

-## Building Google Sheets forms in 7 steps
+## Building Google Sheets forms: step-by-step

 We do have a couple of obvious prerequisites.
 We can safely assume that you have a Google account already, along with a spreadsheet you want to manage.
 You’ll also need to sign up to Budibase, of course.
+You can use the same email address for this.

 With that out of the way, here are the specific steps you can follow to start using a form to enter data to Google Sheets.